tagus/git-deploy/README.md

 The commit message used for the commit.
 By default, a standard format is used e.g. `auto-deploy: 2020-10-03 16:54:59`.

+### `clean_repo`

+A boolean that specifies whether to remove all files in repository that are not present in the specified `changes` directory.

 ## Example Usage

 ```yaml